 - Service Issues

-- Posted Invoices- retrieve and store copies of all invoices posted to yur account
+- Posted Invoices- retrieve and store copies of all invoices posted to your account

 Operating Schedule: Our regular operating hours are Monday to Thursday 8:30am-5:00pm and Fridays from 8:30am- 4:00pm.
-Our next scheduled office closings will be Monday May 25 for Memorial Day, followed by Friday July 3, 2015 for Independence Day.
+Our next scheduled office closings will be Monday May 30, 2016 in observance of Memorial Day, followed by Monday July 4, 2016.

 Our mission is to offer personalized and professional service to both our clients and customers by building strong relationships, utilizing the latest technology, implementing effective marketing strategies, following consistent systems all with honesty and integrity throughout every facet of our business.